-Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into essentials of management will enable participants to build industry knowledge and business acumen and apply it to their day-to-day roles, positioning them for broader responsibilities.
+Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this deep dive into the essentials of management will enable participants to build industry knowledge and business acumen and apply it to their day-to-day roles, positioning them for broader responsibilities.

-Forest Products and Building Material Industry Case Study
+Forest-Products and Building-Materials Industry Case Study

 A key part of the learning for the week is when participants apply what they studied in the classroom to an industry-related case developed by LMC stockholders and Wharton.
 Working together in teams, participants must formulate their recommendations for the case study.
 More importantly, on the final day each member of the group presents his/her group's decision and then has the opportunity to listen and question others sharing different approaches.
 This last day is an important part of the learning process, enabling participants to apply the basic foundational topics such as finance, marketing, and operations to a real-world scenario.